Request a housing repair

 - not smoke.

-Contractors will not enter your home if the tenant or a responsible adult over 18 years old is not on the premises.
+Contractors will only enter your home if the tenant or a responsible adult over 18 years old is on the premises.

 |Total loss of electrical power||1 day|